jmarkow/zftftb/README.md

 >>axis xy;
 ```

 The `len` and `overlap` parameters set the length and overlap of the STFT to 80 and 79.5 milliseconds, respectively.
-Clipping sets the lower and upper clip to -2 and 2 (in log units).
+Clipping sets the lower and upper clip to -2 and 2 (in logn units).

 ###Sound Clustering